tschneidereit/proposal-typed-objects/explainer.md

  - Fixed layout: a Struct's layout is fixed during construction, i.e. it is sealed during its entire lifetime.
  - Indexed typed member fields: a Struct has as own members an indexed list of typed fields, as given in its [definition](#struct-type-definitions).
  - Possible field types: typed fields can hold values as described in the [section on value type definitions](#value-type-definitions), including references to other Struct type instances.
- - For Struct types, a field can be marked as only applying a structural check.
  - Named aliases as `prototype` accessors: typed fields can optionally be given a—String or Symbol—name, in which case an accessor is installed on the `prototype`.
  - Support for recursive types: Struct types can be forward-declared and filled in later, enabling support for—directly or indirectly—recursive types.
  - Inheritance: Struct types can extend other Struct types (but not other JS classes/constructor functions).
 Additional typed fields are appended to the end of the parent type's indexed list.